-The ice machine is essential equipment in such places like restaurants, home, bars, hospitals, etc. Ice is compared to food according to the FDA, and it is important to know the steps of cleaning an industrial ice maker.
+The ice machine is essential equipment in such places as restaurants, homes, bars, hospitals, etc. Ice is compared to food according to the FDA, and it is important to know the steps of cleaning an industrial ice maker.
 Otherwise, mold or other bacteria will gradually grow up in your ice maker, which may harm your health after having it.
 So, cleaning it up properly is the foremost part of maintaining an ice machine.
 Here are some steps to clean an ice maker given below.

 - You can switch off the power button to give time to the ice for melting.

-- After that, you can press the button called ‘clean’ or ‘wash’ which will help to flow the water through a damp water valve.
+- After that, you can press the button called ‘clean’ or ‘wash’, which will help to flow the water through a damp water valve.
 This process will take one to two minutes maximum.

 - You may remove the internal components of your ice machine for safe cleaning.

-- Take sufficient amount of ice machine cleaner and mix it up with lukewarm water.
+- Take a sufficient amount of ice machine cleaner and mix it up with lukewarm water.
 Clean those removed parts with this mixture with the help of nylon brush, cloth, or sponge.

 - Then rinse those parts with clean water.

-- Do the same process in ice maker’s areas such as base, walls, plastic parts of an evaporator and most importantly dispenser or bin.
+- Do the same process in ice maker’s areas such as base, walls, plastic parts of an evaporator, and, most importantly, dispenser or bin.
 Thus, rinse them up with clean water.